NegasiHaile/negasihaile.github.io/README.md

 <!-- 🪪 I'm full-stack developer with 5 years of experience, played a key role in developing enterprise-level applications, including digital health solutions such as Diabetes Intervention System and healthcare data server management Saas.
 And, as a data scientist, my experience involves processing Glucose and DICOM images of X-ray, CT, and MRI, creating baseline ML models, and evaluating translation systems with a patient discharge prescription.
 This exposure has motivated me to focus on digital healthcare transformation and AI solutions. -->

-👯 I’m open to joining a team working on related projects
+👯 I’m open to joining a team working on related projects.
+Check my [PORTFOLIO](https://negasihaile.github.io/negasihaile/) here.

 <!-- 📫 Reach me on: [LinkedIn](https://www.linkedin.com/in/negasi-haile-abadi/) or [Email](https://mail.google.com/mail/?extsrc=mailto&url=mailto:negasihaile19@gmail.com) and find my RESUME [📂HERE](https://github.com/NegasiHaile/negasihaile/blob/main/RESUME.md) -->